 The efficiency of order fulfillment from warehouses has become an important focus in logistics management as customers demand quicker deliveries.
 In a recent survey, 69% of respondents indicated that they would be less likely to shop with a retailer again if they did not receive their delivery within two days of the promised delivery date.
 Speed is important, but so is the ability to plan accurately and meet commitments.
 Warehouse order picking is an important factor in efficient order fulfillment.

 The modern warehouse is complex, and management must balance a number of factors including software, automation, training and processes such as receiving, picking and inventory management.
-Order picking, in particular, has seen significant improvements through technology innovations.
+Warehouse order picking, in particular, has seen significant improvements through technology innovations.
 In some cases, the typical manual pick rate of 60-80 picks per hour can be multiplied when automation is used.
 For example, one 3PL doubled its pick rates and improved picking accuracy to 99.9% after implementing 6 River Systems’ collaborative mobile robots.
 A global home goods retailer implementing Chuck by 6 River Systems realized a 62% increase in pick rates in just three months.

 - Warehouse order picking tips